Joredjs/monomod/libs/gateway/README.md

 ## Module definition

 The defination of every module should be in the `modules.ts` based in the `IModule` interface, The "puertos" variable is the port which the project will be serve when it used locally, normally by the `@nxms/server-local` server.
-The name must exist in the `TDomainGroups` type in `rutas.ts` file inside the **nxms core** (`@nxms/core`).
+The name must exist in the `TDomainGroups` type in `route.ts` file inside the **nxms core** (`@nxms/core`).

 Its important to note that you should add a valid version in the version attribute, if dont the routes inside the module never will be exposed.